Yasmani Grandal Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 20th across all MLB pitching staffs.
+- The Tigers have the 19th-ranked team ERA across all league pitching staffs (4.46).

 © 2023 Data Skrive.
 All rights reserved.